AnIdiotInvests/anidiotinvests.github.io/_posts/2022-02-10-banks-bonds-and-stocks-oh-my-what-to-do-with-my-money-in-2022.md

 categories: investing
 permalink: banks-bonds-and-stocks-oh-my-what-to-do-with-my-money-in-2022
 imgUrl: /assets/img/S&P500-graph-one.png
 description: Investing can be complicated.
-It is difficult to make decisions with so many different sources screaming what they think you should do.
+It is difficult to make critical decisions with many different investing sources screaming what they think you should do.

 keywords:
   - risk